kboustedt/kboustedt/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on a student assignment on threat analysis
+- 🌱 I’m currently learning about cybersecurity

 <!--
 **kboustedt/kboustedt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a student assignment
+- 🔭 I’m currently working on a student assignment on threat analysis
 - 🌱 I’m currently learning about cybersecurity
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...